-PE is taught to all students at Key Stages 3 and 4 where they receive two hourly lessons per week and Key stage 4 receive 1 hour per week.
-Classes are taught in single gender groups of mixed ability where students are given the opportunity to study a variety of sports and skills as they participate in activities such as: football, basketball, netball, volleyball, handball, rugby, table tennis, rounder’s, gymnastics, dance, athletics, futsal and tennis.
-We aim to encourage students to develop their techniques and skills by applying them to the different activities through a safe and co-operative environment.
+Physical education is taught to all students at Key stage 3 and 4.
+Key stage 3 receive two hourly lessons per week and Key stage 4 receive 1 hour per week.
+Classes are taught mainly in single gender groups of mixed ability, where students are given the opportunity to participate and study a variety of sports and develop their knowledge and skills in a variety of activities such as: football, basketball, netball, volleyball, handball, rugby, table tennis, rounder’s, gymnastics, dance, athletics, futsal and tennis.
+We aim to encourage students to develop their techniques and skills by applying them to different activities through a safe and cooperative environment.

-In order to cater for gifted and talented pupils, we run football and rugby academy sessions during the school week, outside of the pupil’s 2 hours PE per week.
+In order to cater for gifted and talented pupils, we run football, rugby and netball academy sessions during the school week, outside of the pupil’s 2 hours PE per week.
 For these sessions, pupils will come off timetable and receive two hours of high quality coaching in order to develop their skill levels and make them better at their sport.
 The football sessions are run by Nottingham Forest Football Club and they deliver academy based sessions to pupils in Years 7-10.
 The rugby sessions are delivered by coaches from Mellish Rugby Club, providing excellent links between the club and the school.
 The netball Club is delivered by a netball coach from Bramcote Netball Club.

 School teams have a long history of great success with students often going on to represent the County and England in their chosen sports.